prerna-singh1/prerna-singh1/README.md

 - 💞️ I’m looking to collaborate on Power BI Dashboarding, Data Cleaning using Pandas, and Database interaction with MySQL
 - 📫 How to reach me prerna.ce@gmail.com
 - 😄 Tech Stack: Python, SQL, Pandas, Power BI, Excel, Git, NumPy, and Basic of Matplotlib, Seaborn, Scikit-Learn
-- ⚡ I like to solve all hackorrank and leetcode problems :
--  Here attached a link of leet code - https://leetcode.com/u/user4687JQ/
+-  Here is a link to leet code - https://leetcode.com/u/user4687JQ/
--  Here attached a link of hackor rank - https://www.hackerrank.com/profile/prerna_ce
+-  Here is a link to hackrank - https://www.hackerrank.com/profile/prerna_ce

 <!--
-prerna-singh1/prerna-singh1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Prerna-singh1/Prerna-singh1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->